All Episodes

 They're willing to take on that risk, put themselves in harm's way to protect and to serve the 99% of good cops.

-I talk to my cop friends, they don't want to go near trouble anymore.
+They don't want to go near trouble anymore.

 They don't want any part of it.

-But they don't because nowadays, it's like in the George Floyd case, is that you nowadays you cannot go out and be confident that you as officer, you're doing your job to protect and serve.
+But they don't because nowadays, it's like in the George Floyd case, is that nowadays you cannot go out and be confident that you as an officer, you're doing your job to protect and serve.

 Who is protecting them?